Character Development for Big Words Small Stories: The Missing Donut

 When I started the illustrations for this book I had to figure out what each of the chacacters were going to look like.
 Check out the process below.

 These are the first characters that I cobbled together.
 The style was a bit strange, admittedly – Chris, the boy character ended up looking like a ghost made out of whipped cream.
-The idea behind this draft was to try to maintain a limited color palette, and that influenced a lot of the decisions I made.
+My main idea was to try to maintain a limited color palette.

 I shifted directions.
 I pulled inspiration from illustrations from the 50's.
 During the time of this draft I had been working as an assistant for a few different artists.
 I hadn't drawn much and I had to re-learn my own style, as funny as that sounds.